-Review summary: Nikon D2Xs vs Nikon D3S
+Review summary: Nikon D2Xs vs D3S

 - More heavily discounted: Has been available for much longer (launched in June 2006).

-Advantages of the Nikon D3S:
+Arguments in favor of the Nikon D3S:

 - Better image quality: Scores substantially higher (23 points) in the DXO overall evaluation.